PixelsCamp/docs/HACKATHON.md

 In the page, you'll see the title of your project, the big image or video, the description and the team.

 You can also comment on the project.
 Teams should be on the lookout for comments on their projects and answer them.
-You never know if it's an investor willing to bet EXPs on you.
+You never know if it's an investor willing to bet `EXP`s on you.

-And most importantly, the page shows how many EXPs this project's got in funding and what's its wallet address if an investor decides to deposit a few extra EXTs in it.
+And most importantly, the page shows how many `EXP`s this project's got in funding and what's its wallet address if an investor decides to deposit a few extra `EXP`s in it.

 ![Image](img/myproject.png)

-To learn on how to send EXP tokens to a project [click here][8].
+To learn how to send `EXP` tokens to a project [click here][8].

 Once it's public, you can share your project page with anyone, including people outside Pixels Camp.